magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-2.md

 <!--- MC-37603-->

 *  The `updateProductsInWishList` mutation now properly validates wishlist items.
 [GitHub-30467](https://github.com/magento/magento2/issues/30467)

 <!-- ENGCOM-8430 PWA-1107-->

-*  Deprecated several attributes in the `ProductInterface` and `CategoryInterface`, because they should not be used on the storefront.
+*  Deprecated several attributes in the `ProductInterface` and `CategoryInterface` to prevent their use the storefront.
 [GitHub-30625](https://github.com/magento/magento2/issues/30625)

 *  Prices are now hidden from products query results when the category permissions are set to hide them.
 [GitHub-29926](https://github.com/magento/magento2/issues/29926)